stereolabs/zed-UE5/README.md

 | Object Detection | Background substraction | Spatial mapping
 | [<video src="https://user-images.githubusercontent.com/113181784/202236582-774baffc-a04c-4b2c-8d76-fea8b03040c7.mp4" ></video>](https://www.stereolabs.com/docs/ue5/object-detection/) | [<video src="https://user-images.githubusercontent.com/113181784/202236725-aa998d9e-b9c6-4635-9286-54073b702a1d.mp4"></video>](https://www.stereolabs.com/docs/ue5/background-subtraction/) | [<video src="https://user-images.githubusercontent.com/113181784/202236500-0c74579f-c084-44b0-b21e-de4f38e775ec.mp4"></video>](https://www.stereolabs.com/docs/ue5/spatial-mapping/)

+## Samples

+* Body Tracking - Use 3D skeleton data to animate one or more avatars based on real time body tracking.
+Showcases the ZED Body Tracking feature, allowing you to track and "avatarize" people using a highly optimized AI model.

+* Camera Tracking - Use the ZED internal trackers to navigate a virtual scene by moving your ZED Camera.
+Explore the camera repositioning, translation multipliers and all features you can have from the Cine Camera Component.

+* Point Cloud - Generate a realtime colored point cloud of the ZED camera view, using our ultra accurate neural depth detection mode, and Unreal Engine's next-generation VFX system, Niagara.

+* Object Detection - Highlight objects detected by our [Object Detection API](https://www.stereolabs.com/docs/api/group__Object__group.html) with either a 2D frame or a 3D box.

+* Background Subtraction - Remove the background of a ZED videa stream by using either depth occlusion (put a virtual object closer to the camera than the real background, causing a view obstruction) or depth clamping (make the plugin not render any pixel further than a threshold distance).

+* Spatial Mapping - Map your environment into a 3D mesh, then shoot balls at real objects that realistically bounce off using Unreal's collision detection and physics.
+Optionally, save the mesh, mesh texture and .area spatial memory file for later.
+Use to pre-scan an environment for when you need persistent geometry, such as when collisions with the real-world need to occur even when you can't see them.
+See our [spatial mapping](https://docs.stereolabs.com/mixed-reality/unreal/spatial-mapping/) documentation to learn how it works.

 ## Support

 You will find guidance and assistance :